WordPress/gutenberg/packages/core-data/README.md

 -   _name_ `string`: Name of the edited entity record.
 -   _recordId_ `number`: Record ID of the edited entity record.
 -   _edits_ `Object`: The edits.
+-   _undoIgnore_ `boolean`: Whether to ignore the edit in undo history or not.

 _Returns_